Sounds

 stations.
 The data transponder also includes all telemetry,

-command and control for a complete cubesat.
-The PSat-2
+command and control for this 1.5U CubeSat.

 The